testrunner-68k/testrunner-68k/README.md

 ### Windows

-- Download the latest Windows zip from [the GitHub Releases page](https://github.com/Kalmalyzer/testrunner-68k/releases)
+- Download and run the latest Windows installer from [the GitHub Releases page](https://github.com/Kalmalyzer/testrunner-68k/releases)
-- Unpack it somewhere
-- Add the folder to your PATH.

 ## HOW TO USE